peopleware/openapi/resource/search-index.md

 Such cases must be avoided.
 This will be discussed below.

-## Displaying to-many associations with search
+## Displaying to-many associations with search for large collections

 Clients, such as the UI, need to find resources that are associated with a resource that is presented, and display information about it.
 This enables the user to recognize an associated resource, and navigate to it.